M-Files/Developer-Portal/Samples-And-Libraries/Samples/Processes/Chaining-Workflows/index.md

 * Save our changes to the object.
 * Handle issues with the audit trail.

-<p class="note">Whenever we update an object during a workflow state action or event handler (e.g. using <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetProperty.html">SetProperty</a> or <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetProperties.html">SetProperties</a>), we must call <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetLastModificationInfoAdmin.html">SetLastModificationInfoAdmin</a> to ensure that the correct user is shown in the audit trail, otherwise "(M-Files Server)" will be shown.</p>
+Whenever we update an object during a workflow state action or event handler (e.g. using <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetProperty.html">SetProperty</a> or <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetProperties.html">SetProperties</a>), we must call <a href="https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectPropertyOperations~SetLastModificationInfoAdmin.html">SetLastModificationInfoAdmin</a> to ensure that the correct user is shown in the audit trail, otherwise "(M-Files Server)" will be shown.
+{:.note}

 ### VBScript